 If I Suspect Retaliation, What Should I Do?

 Document everything.
-Hopefully the above information will point you in the direction of what is most important to document, but you should document anything that is related to your claim.
+Hopefully, the above information will point you in the direction of what is most important to document, but you should document anything that is related to your claim.
 Find any evidence of past actions that show a pattern different from what you are now experiencing.

 Speak to your supervisor.
 You want to let your supervisor (or HR representative) give their explanation for the adverse action.
 This could help you two ways.
-First, it’s possible that having the explanation resolves the matter and possibly clears up confusion.
+First, it’s possible that having the explanation resolves the matter and possibly clears up the confusion.
 But second, once they’ve given you an excuse, you can find evidence that the excuse is not true, and merely a cover for retaliation.

 Finally, speak to a lawyer.
-Not only will a lawyer be able to tell you the strengths of your case, they’ll be able to help you find the correct documentation.
+Not only will a lawyer be able to tell you the strengths of your case, but they’ll also be able to help you find the correct documentation.
 In addition, they will know if you are protected by other relevant laws like the ADA or FMLA that may protect you even if there’s not enough evidence for retaliation.